dekuNukem/duckyPad-expansion-modules/README.md

 When not pushed, those two wires are isolated.

-When pushed, those two wires will be **connected together**.
+When pushed, those two wires are **connected together**.

 Therefore, we just need to connect one wire to GND, and the other to a channel.

-* Flip up the lever for GND and the desired channel (4 in this example)
+* Flip up the lever for GND and the desired channel

 ![alt_text](resources/photos/flip.jpeg)